yuval-herman/braude-top/plan.md

 # WIP

-- replace user workflow
-  - search course and select it
-  - go to selected courses list and select sessions

 # Planned

 - add beta.braude.top domain to test site on the web (maybe allow users to check beta features?)